Claire Sardina: Portrayal in media

 A documentary about her life was created and released in 2008 by Greg Kohs titled Song Sung Blue.

-A feature film about her life, based on the documentary was released in 2025 by Focus Features, also titled Song Sung Blue.
+A feature film about her life, based on the documentary, was released in 2025 by Focus Features, also titled Song Sung Blue.
 In the film she was portrayed by Kate Hudson.
+Hudson earned an Academy Award for Best Actress nomination for her performance as Sardina.